-Bulgaria, Czech Republic, Hungary, Lithuania, Poland, and Romania belong to the EU, but do not currently meet the criteria for joining the eurozone.
+Bulgaria, Czech Republic, Hungary, Poland, Croatia and Romania belong to the EU, but do not currently meet the criteria for joining the eurozone.

 May 1998 - It is confirmed that Austria, Belgium, Finland, France, Germany, Ireland, Italy, Luxembourg, the Netherlands, Portugal, and Spain fulfill the necessary conditions to adopt the euro.

 June 1998 - The European Central Bank is established in Frankfurt, Germany, to manage the new common currency.

 January 1, 1999 - The euro is launched, in non-physical form.
 It can be traded electronically and used in travelers' checks.